-Any member or group who has an allegation of misconduct against them upheld has a right to appeal on three grounds, and must provide evidence that:
+Any member or group who has an allegation of misconduct against them upheld has a right to appeal on three grounds, and must have evidence that the Deciding Officer:

 - i.
-The investigation process was conducted in a way that was procedurally irregular - ii.
-The disciplinary panel was not able to consider evidence that has now become available - iii.
-The disciplinary panel has imposed a disproportionate sanction
+Allowed the Investigation Lead to conduct the investigation in a way that was procedurally irregular. - ii.
+The disciplinary panel was not able to consider evidence that has now become available. - iii.
+The disciplinary panel has imposed a disproportionate sanction.

 The member or group against whom an allegation has been upheld may not appeal because they disagree that an allegation has been upheld, unless they also have one or more of the grounds for appeal.
-The member or group should submit their appeal in writing to the Chief Executive within 5 working days of the decision being communicated to the member or group, who will determine that grounds for appeal do exist.
+The member or group should submit their appeal in writing to the Chief Executive within five working days of the decision being communicated to the member or group, who will determine ift grounds for appeal do exist.